Mathematics

 Science

 We have completed aligning Needham’s elementary & science curriculum with the MA science & technology/ engineering framework.
 New units incorporate aspects of Culturally Responsive Teaching (CRT.)
-In 22-23 we will collect more feedback on the newest units.
-Standards for new units will be on the progress report.
-Grade 4 content topics are:

 • Insects (Life Science)